Quick-to-read HR news & insights

 From recruiting and retention to company culture and the latest in HR tech, HR Brew delivers up-to-date industry news and tips to help HR pros stay nimble in today’s fast-changing business environment.

-Mass layoffs may have dashed HR pros’ hopes of hiring picking up this year.
+Mass layoffs may have dashed HR pros’ hopes of hiring picking up.

 Roughly 25% of the global workforce is anticipating being laid off in the next six months, according to a recent ManpowerGroup report.
 While the US job market has been steady, many workers are concerned about how the economy and hiring might be impacted by the incoming Trump administration.